An Introduction to Animation in Web Design

 Large vs. Small Animations

 When it comes to animating for the web, it falls into two equally easy to understand categories: large and small.
-(You can probably guess how these look.)
+And within small animations is another category – micro.

 Large animations are ones that have a scale to them.
 Often in the form of a video with a run time, large-scale animations fill a significant portion of the screen and are characteristic of a short movie.
 These animations serve as a focal point in the overall design.
 Users often don’t have to perform any action to see the animation in motion.
 If you watch closely in the Studio Meta site, each of the large images zooms as you read the copy.